UW Internship Semester and Deadlines:

 The internship evaluation will be based on feedback provided by the Wisconsin staff and his/her institutional evaluations (as applicable).
 The quality of evaluation received is based on the level to which the intern satisfies the staff’s expectation as outlined in their contract.
 By understanding and adhering to the internship expectations outline and being diligent in following through on the professional development opportunities, the prospective intern can assume a positive experience.

 As a staff, we will work hard to make the internship experiences positive and expect the same in return.
-Please contact the internship director through the information below, and feel free to follow up with any questions.
 Please note the deadlines for the seasonal internships.

 |Internship Director:||Internship Semester and Deadlines: